For domestic students, December 15 is the priority deadline with the possibility of additional applications being reviewed up to April 1.

 Note to all students: The graduate program in the Valenti School of Communication accepts applications for fall semesters only, effective fall 2013.
 All required application materials must be received by the application deadline in order to be considered complete and submitted for review by the admission committee.
-The admission committee will review completed applications in mid-March for domestic applicants and mid-April for international students.
-Domestic applications received after the priority deadline of March 1 will then be reviewed on a monthly basis.
+The admission committee will review completed applications in mid-January for domestic applicants and mid-February for international students.
+Domestic applications received after the priority deadline of December 15 will then be reviewed on a monthly basis.

 After your application is reviewed by the admission committee, a recommendation will be made to the dean's office in the College of Liberal Arts and Social Science.
-Once the dean's office approves the application, you will be notified via an official letter.
+Once the dean's office approves the application, you will be notified via an official letter over email.

 Admission to the Valenti School graduate program requires the following items for ALL applicants: